Infinite energy equivariant harmonic maps, domination, and anti-de Sitter $3$-manifolds

-\textbf{1.4 Acknowledgements.} It is a pleasure to thank my advisor, Professor Vladimir Markovic, for his support, insight, patience, and guidance.
-I would also like to thank Qiongling Li and Peter Smillie for their interest and helpful conversations, as well as Francois Gu{\'e}ritaud for graciously answering some questions over email.
-Finally, I would like to thank my friend Arian Jadbabaie for helping create Figure 1 on Inkscape.
+\begin{subsection}{Acknowledgements} It is a pleasure to thank my advisor, Professor Vladimir Markovic, for his support, insight, patience, and guidance.
+I would also like to thank Qiongling Li and Peter Smillie for their interest and helpful conversations, as well as Fran\c{c}ois Gu{\'e}ritaud for graciously answering some questions over email.
+Finally, I would like to thank my friend Arian Jadbabaie for helping create Figure 1 on Inkscape. \end{subsection}